|Why do you describe your music as "Theatrical Folk-Rock"?

 Well, I try.
 I avoid playing songs like World in His Pocket if I know an audience is conservative, and I avoid playing songs like Kill His Memory if children are present.
 I try not to preach too much, and I try to keep my songs PG-13 or cleaner.
 If a venue requests that I not play a particular song, I don't.
 But this rarely happens.

 I have learned the hard way that my tendency to critique religion is sometimes a problem, so in some venues I don't play songs such as Messiah Refugee.
 I got banned from a Bay Area farmers' market for playing (Jesus Has Cancelled) My Cable TV, much to the amusement of my fellow songwriters.
 Was it a conservative Christian who was listening carefully or an atheist who wasn't who complained?
 I don't know, but it definitely was someone without a sense of humor.
 I will say this: being banned gives you street cred.

 Why is your business called "Messiah Refugees Music"?

 This is a tongue-in-cheek reference to my New Age upbringing.
 Along the way, I met a number of self-proclaimed messiah types, from which I consider myself a refugee of sorts.
 I'm also sometimes asked if I'm a Christian or an atheist, and I'm neither.
-I'm sort of a "syncretistic pantheistic free-form mystic" and a soft skeptic.
+I'm sort of an equal opportunity heretic.
 I've written a song called Messiah Refugee to fully explain myself; see the Music page.